 And just where are the Dementors in all of this?
 They seem to have made a bargain with the leaders of the wizarding world.
 But I don’t get the impression that striking an honorable bargain with anyone would be all that much in their style.
 They’ve got their allotted franchise in this new world, but is that likely to satisfy them?
 We keep hearing about all those Goblin rebellions (another group with its own franchise), but I suspect that an open rebellion isn’t much in the Dementors’ style, either.
 So what is?

 When the Dementors were first brought onstage in PoA it was possible, even in the face of strong counter-suggestions, to regard them as mindless appetites kept firmly under Ministry control.

 The fact is that we do not know nearly as much about these creatures as we need to.
 In PoA we were told that Muggles cannot even see them, although they can feel their effect.
 On the face of it, this would suggest that they are native to the spirit plane.
-However, Rowling’s explanation posted on the official site regarding Squibs effectively tells us that Arabella Figg was lying when she claimed that Squibs can see Dementors, although it had already been made clear in canon that Squibs can usually see ghosts.
+However, Rowling’s explanation posted on her original official website regarding Squibs effectively told us that Arabella Figg was lying when she claimed that Squibs can see Dementors, although it had already been made clear in canon that Squibs can usually see ghosts.
 And Filch can certainly see Peeves.